chrisgrieser/obsidian-quadro/README.md

 - **Customizability**: Implicit assumptions of QDA software, such as the initial order in which codes are presented in the code selection modal, can be customized to deal with different kinds of coder biases.
+- **Extensibility**: *Quadro* can be easily extended via the Obsidian plugin ecosystem.
+As opposed to other research software, extending the functionality in most cases does not require technical expertise coding experience.

 **Disadvantages**
 - The **unit of coding** is restricted to paragraphs and, to a degree, segments